Sheperd S. Doeleman

-Doeleman was named one of Time magazines 100 Most Influential People of 2019.
+Doeleman was named one of Time magazine's 100 Most Influential People of 2019.

 Background

 He was born in Wilsele in Belgium to American parents.
 The family returned to the United States a few months later, and he grew up in Portland, Oregon.
 He was later adopted by his stepfather Nelson Doeleman.

 Career and research

 He earned a B.A. at Reed College in 1986 and then spent a year in Antarctica working on multiple space-science experiments at McMurdo Station.
 He then went on to earn a PhD in astrophysics at the Massachusetts Institute of Technology (MIT) in 1995; his dissertation was titled Imaging Active Galactic Nuclei with 3mm-VLBI.
 He has worked at the Max Planck Institute for Radio Astronomy in Bonn and returned to MIT in 1995, where he later became assistant director of the Haystack Observatory.

 His research has focused in particular on problems that require ultra-high resolving power.
 He is known for heading the group of over 200 researchers at research institutions in several countries that produced the first aperture synthesis image of a black hole.